 Here are three better core competency model guidelines for building a better competency model that WILL be used as you select, build and manage talent:

 Initially, just worry about the critical few high performance competencies required to be a high performer in your unique organizational culture to best execute your business strategy.

 If you cannot tie each competency to a current or future strategic initiative, think about changing or removing it.

 Effective competencies should also fit your unique culture and reflect the working and personality styles of the employees you want at your particular organization — not the employees that could fit anywhere.

 The Bottom Line

 When you can design core competencies with active involvement from your key stakeholders that are business outcome-focused and that differentiate you from the competition, you will have a core competency model that is truly effective.

-To learn more about what you need before you design better core competency model guidelines, download Why Talent Is Surprisingly Only 1/3rd of the Talent Management Recipe for Success
+To learn more about what you need before you design better core competency model guidelines, download The Research-Backed Talent Management Recipe for Success

 Get key strategy, culture, and talent tools from industry experts that work